message/iata/ES.md

 - This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Korea (Rep.), Macao (SAR China), New Zealand, Rwanda, Singapore or Thailand;
-- passengers arriving from Trondelag in Norway;
 - passengers with a positive COVID-19 RT-PCR test result and medical discharge specifying that the passenger is recovered, not contagious and ok to travel;
-- deadheading crew.
+- deadheading crew;
+- until 25 April 2021, passengers arriving from Trondelag in Norway;
+- effective 26 April 2021, passengers arriving from Greenland in Denmark and arriving from Nordland or Troms og Finnmark in Norway.
 5. Passengers must complete an "FCS Health Control Form" at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> .
 A QR code generated from the completed form must be presented upon arrival.
 - This does not apply to deadheading crew.
 6. Passengers are subject to medical screening upon arrival.